 Interested in becoming a BAFTA member?
 Find out if you are eligible and how to apply.

 Thank you for showing an interest in becoming a BAFTA member.
 We welcome new members every year working across film, games and television and continue to build an academy representing industry excellence, knowledge and experience.
 Find out who has joined recently.

 We accept membership applications from individuals working in film and television throughout the year with the deadline for our annual intake closing on 31 March each year.
 All applications are considered by the board once a year in May and you will be contacted in May - July.

-From the 2017 intake onwards, we have abolished the requirement for new member applicants to need proposers and seconders.
+In 2017 we abolished the requirement for new member applicants to need proposers and seconders.
 This widens the pool of potential members and ensures that it’s only talent, and not also who you know, that enables BAFTA membership.